5 Days in Aspen: A Journal Through Peak Fall Color Season

 7:00 AM — Last morning at Basalt

-Coffee on the patio of my hotel, watching the sun light up the valley.
-The aspens were at peak color — the entire hillside opposite was a wall of gold with occasional streaks of orange and green.
+Coffee on the hotel patio, watching the sun light up the valley.
+The aspens hit peak color here too — the entire hillside opposite becomes a wall of gold with occasional streaks of orange and green.

 9:00 AM — Silver Queen Gondola

 One last ride up Ajax Mountain. $39 for the summer/fall gondola ticket.
-At the top (11,212 feet), the panorama includes the Maroon Bells, Independence Pass, and valley after valley of golden aspen groves stretching to the horizon.
-I ate lunch at the Sundeck and didn't rush.
+At the top (11,212 feet), the panorama takes in the Maroon Bells, Independence Pass, and valley after valley of golden aspen groves stretching to the horizon.
+Eat lunch at the Sundeck and don't rush.

 2:00 PM — Drive out via Highway 82

-The drive back to Denver through Glenwood Canyon was its own autumn spectacle.
-But I kept looking in the rearview mirror, watching the Elk Range shrink behind me.
+The drive back to Denver through Glenwood Canyon is its own autumn spectacle.
+Expect to keep glancing in the rearview mirror, watching the Elk Range shrink behind you.

-I'm already planning the winter trip.
-But honestly?
-Fall in Aspen might be the better season.
-Half the price, a tenth of the crowds, and the mountains dressed in gold instead of white.
+Most people start planning the winter trip immediately.
+But fall in Aspen might just be the better season — half the price, a tenth of the crowds, and the mountains dressed in gold instead of white.
 The locals call it "shoulder season."
-I'd call it the main event.
+Call it the main event.

 Budget for 5 days (shoulder season):